sailfishos-chum/main/README.md

 - Can I use the RPMs of my software built at SailfishOS:Chum to upload them to OpenRepos or elsewhere?

-  While you could do that, it is not recommended to re-distribute RPMs from SailfishOS:Chum because they all have the vendor set to `chum`, which will prevent users from distinguishing whether a package was directly installed from the SailfishOS:Chum repository or from some other package repository.<br />
+  While you could do that, it is not recommended to re-distribute RPMs from SailfishOS:Chum because they all have the vendor set to `chum`, which will prevent users from distinguishing whether a package was directly installed from the SailfishOS:Chum repository or from some other package repository.

   For a way to automatically build packages at the Sailfis&nbsp;OS OBS utilising SailfishOS:Chum for dependencies, but having the vendor not set to `chum`, see the previous answer.

 - Are there limitations on the licensing of the software which is submitted to SailfishOS:Chum?